ADAPT/Standard/README.md

-# AgGateway ADAPT Data Model (ADM) standard issue management
+# ADAPT Standard Issue Management

 ## Introduction

-This repo contains documentation and ADM-related issues.
+The purpose of this repository is to manage ADAPT Standard issues.
 It does not contain code.
-The ADM-related issues are managed in a [GitHub project](https://github.com/ADAPT/ADM/projects/1).
+The ADAPT Standard-related issues are managed in a [GitHub project](https://github.com/ADAPT/Standard/projects/1).
 Each issue is in a state as specified below.

 ## Supplementary disccussion page

-For discussion content that stakeholders feel is not well supported by this repo, consider the following AgGateway Confluence page: [ADM changes discussion](https://aggateway.atlassian.net/wiki/x/AwDGxg)
+For discussion content that stakeholders feel is not well supported by this repo, consider the following AgGateway Confluence page: [ADAPT Standard changes discussion](https://aggateway.atlassian.net/wiki/x/AwDGxg)

 ## Issue state diagram